What Is CO2 Extraction and How Does It Work?

 Although the fundamental principles at work when conducting a CO2 extraction are simple, the process requires specialized equipment and training.
-This is especially true when designing large-scale industrial solutions to create mass quantities of product.
+This is especially true when designing large-scale industrial solutions to create mass quantities of products.

 The first step in CO2 extraction involves taking carbon dioxide in its natural, gaseous state and subjecting it to extremely low temperatures at high pressure.
 This turns the gas into a liquid, which is necessary to prepare it for the transition to its supercritical state as gaseous CO2 cannot go supercritical.

 Next, the fluid is heated to an appropriate temperature, and the pressure is increased further.
 If done right, the result will be a supercritical CO2 mixture.